Antek97/ShootingEffects/README.md

-# GAMEPLAY ABILITY SYSTEM App - Unreal Engine 5.4.4
+# Gameplay Ability System - Unreal Engine 5.4.4
 Ranged Weapon System

 A flexible system for implementing a ranged weapon with multiple ammunition types and damage effects.